 When you are finished pick up the tarp and toss the clipping.
 Talk about easy!!!

-Or if you are impatient like me go ahead and start trimming away and rake the trimming into a pile and discard them.
+Or, manual removal is a piece of cake.
+If you are impatient like me go ahead and start trimming away and rake the trimming into a pile and discard them.
 Next, grab your leaf blower and blow away any excess cutting.
+Your mower will mulch any small pieces leftover.

 Conclusion